 Chania On a Budget

-SightsThe Chania Archaeological Museum.
+SightsThe Chania Archaeological Museum is a must-see.
 The setting alone in the beautifully restored 16th-century Venetian Church of San Francisco is reason to visit this fine collection of artefacts from Neolithic to Roman times.
 Late-Minoan sarcophagi catch the eye as much as a large glass case with an entire herd of clay bulls (used to worship Poseidon).
 Other standouts include Roman floor mosaics in back, Hellenistic gold jeweler, clay tablets with Linear A and Linear B script, and a marble sculpture of Roman emperor Hadrian.

 The Firkas Fortress at the western tip of the harbor heads the best-preserved section of the massive fortifications that were built by the Venetians to protect the city from marauding pirates and invading Turks.
 The Turks invaded anyway, in 1645, and turned the fortress into a barracks and a prison.
 Today, parts of it house the Maritime Museum of Crete.
 There’s a great view of the harbor from the top.